RussTheAerialist/RussellHay/content/projects/writing/rougarou.md

 when: "future"
 categories: "writing"
 ---
-A novel set in the deep south, in the land of Acadia about a boy who needs to find out what happened to his father as he negotiates living in a new place, reconnecting with his half-sister, and discovering the horrors that wait beneath the surface of the swamp.
+A novel set in the deep south, in the land of Acadia, about a bastard who must join his father's family, and discovers the horrors that wait beneath the surface of the swamp.